AaltoSciComp/scicomp-docs/scicomp/hybrid-events.rst

-Tech: zoom
+Tech: Zoom
 ----------

 Zoom, and other meeting software, have many of the features that can be used for an easy, self-service hybrid event.
+We assume you know how to use Zoom (or equivalent) by yourself for an online meeting, and here we describe the changes for hybrid events.

+The advantage of using normal meeting software is that you don't need to learn a new tool and it is perfectly reasonable to do everything self-service.

 - Classrooms set up for hybrid work have camera inputs hooked up to the room cameras.
 There is a separate control panel for switching